mxa/tinykeys/README.md

 # tinykeys
-Optimized chromatic Keyboards for small, non-tactile Surfaces A live demo of this code should be accessible at https://mxa.github.io/tinykeys/
+Optimized chromatic Keyboards for small, non-tactile Surfaces A live demo of this code should be accessible at https://mxa.github.io/tinykeys/ It's written in P5.js / javaScript.
+Kudos to jeremydouglass, TfGuy44 and GoToLoop from the processing forum and Dan Shiffmann for these codingtrain videos.

 # Licenses